 Lake Myvatn will be familiar to lots of Game of Thrones fans, but not as they know it.
 The location has been used as a GOT filming location under numerous guises.

 During Season 3, Mance Rayder and the Free Folk set up camp on the Dimmuborgir lava field, close to Lake Myvatn, while the area was also used to film a sequence where Samwell Tarly and Lord Commander Mormont were attacked by White Walkers.

 Located in the North East of Iceland, the region is not to be missed and should definitely feature on your travel itinerary when you visit Iceland.

 The romantic hideaway and love nest of Jon Snow and Ygritte, Grjotagja Cave is where the couple cemented their love in Season 3.
 While filming took place in a studio, the cave was the inspiration for the famous scene.

-Grótagjá Cave is located in the North East of Iceland, and is a popular tourist attraction among Game of Thrones fans.
-The cave is open to visitors but be warned, the water is far too hot to swim in!
+Grótagjá Cave is located in the North East of Iceland and is a popular tourist attraction among Game of Thrones fans.
+The cave is open to visitors but is warned, that the water is far too hot to swim in!